Fangzheng County

-Fangzheng County (方正縣 (方正县, Fāngzhèng Xiàn)) is a county of Heilongjiang Province, Northeast China, it is under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
+Fangzheng County (方正縣 (方正县, Fāngzhèng Xiàn)) is a county of Heilongjiang Province, Northeast China, under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
 It borders Tonghe County to the north, Yilan County to the northeast, Yanshou County to the south, Bin County to the west, and Mulan County to the northwest, as well as the prefecture-level city of Mudanjiang to the northwest.

 Administrative divisions

 Fangzheng County is divided into 4 towns and 4 townships.